 Presence and Work Assignments on Event Day

-- Teachers who enter students in an NVMTA event must be present on the day(s) of the event if they have been assigned obligations for that day(s).
-If the teacher is not present on the day(s) of the event and/or has not made arrangements with the chairman, that teacher may not enter students in that event in the following year.
+Teachers who enter students in an NVMTA/VMTA event must be present on the day(s) of the event if they have been assigned obligations for that day(s) or provide and pay for their own qualified substitute (see below).